Tearoom Open to the Public: Open Hearth

 Sacramento, this series of ten lessons is open to University students, faculty,

 and staff, as well as community members interested in the Way of Tea.
-If you
+Fall 2017

 The Foundation welcomes school groups (kindergarten through university) and other groups for lecture-presentations at its tearoom facilities.
 These occasions are individually designed to the interests of each group such as language, literature, aesthetics, philosophy, or history.
 Please telephone 415.433.6553 to make arrangements.